securitykiss-com/rfw/config/deploy/README.rst

         ├── server.crt
         └── server.key

-client/ca.crt and offline/ca.key are generated only when rfwgen runs first time.
+``client/ca.crt`` and ``offline/ca.key`` are generated only when ``rfwgen`` runs first time.
 Folder names indicate where the files should be deployed:

 - client - ca.crt should be imported to the client machine (and possibly also to the test HTTP client)
 - offline - ca.key used for signing certificates.
 It should be kept secret, preferrably offline as security of the entire system depends on it
 - server_xxx - server.crt and server.key should be deployed to rfw server with rfw.conf options pointing to their locations on the server

-Using own Certificate Authority complicates initial setup but it makes it easier later to add new servers.
+Using your own Certificate Authority complicates initial setup but makes it easier later to add new servers.
 The client needs to import only a single CA once.
 Adding a new server boils down to generating new certificate and deploying it on the server.
 The client will accept it without any modification on the client side.

 Import root CA in the client
 ----------------------------

+Copy client/ca.crt to the client machine and then use it in the way depending on the client browser:

 **curl client**

-Copy client/ca.crt to the client machine.
+ca.crt can be provided as command line parameter with each query.

 The complete curl request::